 This work developed from 20 years of training and guiding undergraduate reporters and editors as the faculty adviser to student-led media programs at the University of Hawaiʻi at Mānoa on the island of Oʻahu, where I went to high school, worked for 38 years with news and communications after college and graduate school on the continent, and helped raise a daughter and son with my wife Cindy.

 From 1997 to 2017, I was the faculty advisor to Ka Leo O Hawaiʻi, now a twice-a-month student newspaper, with a website and social media @kaleoohawaii operation for the Mānoa campus, and Hawaiʻi Review, the biannual literary journal.
 For eight years I also served as advisor to KTUH, the student-managed, 3,000-watt FM radio station (90.1-Honolulu and 91.1-North Shore) that is licensed to the UH Board of Regents.
 These programs and University of Hawaii Productions, which I also advised, are governed by the university’s Student Media Board.

-As president of the Hawaii Publishers Association, I continue to coordinate with the Hawaii Scholastic Journalism Association (HSJA) day-long training in the fall for the state's high school reporters, assist with the annual Hawaiʻi High School Journalism Awards in the spring, and provide help in HSJA's effort to pass New Voices legislation for the state.
+As president of the Hawaii Publishers Association, I continue to assist with the annual Hawaiʻi High School Journalism Awards in the spring, and provided testimony in Hawaii Scholastic Journalism Association's successful effort to pass New Voices legislation in 2022 for the state.